zyrolasting/denxi/README.md

 dependencies depending on what's happening to them in the community.
 This addresses an oft-overlooked problem in dependency
 management: What developers release is often not the same as what a user expects or allows, now or in the future.

 Xiden allows you to reconcile that dilemma in a custom launcher, such that even if a user _tries_ to install an known insecure or broken dependency, they'll simply get a safe functional equivalent from the same trusted party.

-Granted, you have to know how to program Xiden to do cool stuff like that.
-But that knowledge pays off with the ability to set up powerful platforms, along with the ability to distribute extensions of itself.
+Put another way, you can leverage the zero-trust model to only ever allow what you want on your system at the time.

+## Distribution Languages

+Xiden abstracts over the _solutions_ dependency managers use.
+In that sense, Xiden is both a dependency manager and a library for one.
+It can do this because it is written in Racket, so it uses DSLs dedicated to software distribution problems.

 With the custom launcher DSL, Xiden can be adjusted behave like NPM, PyPi, `raco pkg`, or like a back-end to an app store.
 You can even customize the notation you use for Xiden's built-in command line interface like switching between SemVer and Xiden's package query syntax.

-This is possible because Xiden is highly-modular, and it abstracts over the _solutions_ dependency managers use.
-In that sense, Xiden is both a dependency manager and a library for one.
-Also, it just so happens that Xiden cares about a lot of the same problems that operating systems and continuous integration systems use.
-Case in
-point: Xiden's language for package definitions resembles a build specification language.
+Xiden's language for package definitions resembles a build specification language, and it includes recipes for archive extraction and Racket module compilation.
+Are you missing a feature or support for a file format?
+Put it in the launcher, and distribute that launcher!

+## Versioning

-Versioning is another tough problem to consider, and Xiden addresses it by factoring a target audience as part of a version.
+Xiden addresses versioning by factoring a target audience as part of a version.
 Software releases are categorized under providers and editions, codifying the distributor of a release and the intended kind of person who intends to download it.
-This creates a way to adapt software to new audiences (breaking changes and all) without disrupting existing users.
+This creates a way to adapt software to new audiences--breaking changes and all--without disrupting your brand, or your existing users.
+This also makes versions useful as discovery information.

+## Localization

 Xiden includes localization facilities for translating its messages to other human languages.
 Xiden can also print its output as a machine-readable document.
 Together, those features allow for international use.
-Arlise, a Belgian engineer, can accumulate logs from Xiden during offline builds.
-She reads the logs in Dutch.
-When Arlise next establishes an Internet connection, she can email the logs to her German colleage.
-The German colleague reads the same attached log in German.
+A Belgian engineer can accumulate logs from Xiden during offline builds, which appear to her in Dutch.
+When she next establishes an Internet connection, she emails the logs to her German colleage.
+The German colleague can full up the attached log in German.

+## Oh my God, will you shut up?

-With that, I'm off the soapbox.
+Yep.
+I'm off the soapbox.
 I'm biased, and I like my solution.
 If you don't want to use Xiden after watching me present it like a grinning game show host, then please raise an issue in the Issues tab.
 I find this domain fascinating and would be happy to meet a challenge that wasn't considered.

 ---